Presented by the UCLA Film & Television Archive and the Hugh M. Hefner Classic American Film Program

 35mm, b&w, 100 min.
 Director: George Cukor.
 Screenwriter: Donald Ogden Stewart.
 With: Spencer Tracy, Katharine Hepburn, Richard Whorf.

-—Senior Public Programmer Paul Malcolm
+—Senior Public Programmer Paul Malcol

 Related Series